raymondli01/cmpe272_project/SQL_TO_RUN.md

 ## That's It!

 The database is now ready.
-Next, I'll update the frontend to fetch from these tables instead of using hardcoded values.

 ## Troubleshooting